|

 are

-beautiful to behold, but you better be quick if you plan to take a
+size of approximately 17.75 to over 20cm (7 to 8 inches).
+But you better be quick if you plan to take a

 photograph!
 The flowers

-can be found growing from the nodes, or joints, near the ends of the
+can be found growing from the nodes, or joints, near the edges of the

 cladodes but don't wait until